How to Identify a Mountain Bluebird

 What Do Male and Female Mountain Bluebirds Look Like?

 Length: 7-1/4 inches.

 Wingspan: 14 inches.

-Voice: Similar to the eastern bluebird’s song, but slightly higher pitched.
+Listen to the mountain bluebird’s song.
+Their voice sounds similar to the eastern bluebird’s song, but slightly higher pitched.

 Bird songs provided by the Cornell Lab of Ornithology.